 Elli the Ant: This is a story about some ant who knew the benefits of finishing his task and tried so much to overcome many distractions in order to reach his goal.
 The book motivates children to work towards achieving their dreams despite the circumstances surrounding them.
 You can download the PDF format of the book and read with your kid.

-You can also check Character.org for a goal-setting activity that uses the “Amazing Grace” story to discuss goals, obstacles as well as ways of overcoming those obstacles.
+You can also check Character.org.
+They talk about character, goals, obstacles as well as ways of overcoming those obstacles.

 2. Paid resources